MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 If you want users in your organization who aren't in the United States to receive these notifications, you can set the policy to Enabled.

-### Use the Office cloud policy service to turn off notifications about the Workplace Discount Program
+### Use Cloud Policy to turn off notifications about the Workplace Discount Program

-For instructions on how to use the Office cloud policy service, see [Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise](../admincenter/overview-office-cloud-policy-service.md).
+For instructions on how to use Cloud Policy, see [Overview of Cloud Policy service for Microsoft 365](../admincenter/overview-cloud-policy.md).

-In the Office cloud policy service, search for the *Show in-product notifications for the Microsoft Home Use Program* policy, and then set it to Disabled.
+In Cloud Policy, search for the *Show in-product notifications for the Microsoft Home Use Program* policy, and then set it to Disabled.

 ### Use Group Policy to turn off notifications about the Workplace Discount Program